henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-12-a multi-sensor fusion system for moving object detection and tracking in urban driving environments.md

 #### Motion Models

 A point model and a 3D box model is used for motion prediction.
-A point model is effective in localizing objects that are far away and we don't care about its shape and orientation. a 3D model is effective for objects that are near the vehicle and provides oritentaion and shape estimation.
+A point model is effective in localizing objects that are far away and we don't care about its shape and orientation.
+A 3D model is effective for objects that are near the vehicle and provides oritentaion and shape estimation.

 Here the point model is a constant acceleration model in 2D: